RichCini/LomasBoards/README.md

 # LomasBoards
 Small repository of files/data related to Lomas Data Products S-100 boards.
 I have a particular interest in the Color Magic video board as it seems to have been supported by the Seattle Gazelle that I own.
-The board of course is pretty rare, so I'm redrawing it in KiCAD 6 to hopefully reproduce the board.

 ## Color Magic Redux
 <img src="https://raw.githubusercontent.com/RichCini/LomasBoards/master/Color%20Magic/Finished%20Board.JPG?sanitize=true&raw=true"/>

 ### Status - version 1.1-005 / Version 006 In Development
-1.1-005 is the final/release version, although in the process of debugging CGA Mode 6 (used for Windows 1.04 and Sim City) I discovered that the RAM chip selects are improperly connected to MA13.
+1.1-005 is the release version, although in the process of debugging CGA Mode 6 (used for Windows 1.04 and Sim City) I discovered that the RAM chip selects are improperly connected to MA13.
 It is OK to run the board without the following change if only text or low-resolution modes are used.